zenparsing/es-observable-cancellation/defense-of-subscriptions.md

   - Synchronous side effects can occur as a result of calling `cancel`.
   - Like all observables, the observer supplied to `cancelToken.subscribe` may be notified synchronously (if cancellation has already been requested).
 - Some users might want to compose over cancel tokens as promises.
+- It means that the Observable API has to reach consensus before we can move forward with CancelToken.

 The first consideration might make cancel tokens unsuitable for passing across trust boundaries.
 One solution to this problem might be to provide a simple combinator which ensures that cancellation handlers are called in a future turn.